day8/re-frame/docs/on-dynamics.md

 The event-handling process proceeds step by step through a linear set of logical states, which you know already as "The Dominoes".
 Only one state at a time is happening, and in each state there is specific behaviour/computation, and each of them is sufficiently isolated from the others that it can be understood and analysed independently.
-You can comfortably "zoom in" to understand each part.
+You can comfortably "zoom in" to understand each part, ignoring the rest.

 The re-frame docs don't formally talk about FSMs and, instead, present it as a "data flow" which causes transitions from one state to another.
-But the dominos are a simple FSM "in nature".
-Consequently, each event is processed using a simple kind of computation, making it easy to simulate in your head.
+But the dominos are like a simple FSM "in nature".
+And, consequently, each event is processed using a simple kind of computation, making it easy to simulate in your head.